 My nails started to chip about my third day out so the nail polish was a great idea.
 Just make sure to pack it well in case the bottle brakes.
 I know a lot of people are now doing the gel manicures.
 However, I got one when I went to Europe and it took about six months for my nail strength to return.
 So I don’t recommend gel manicures.
 I’ve used my flat iron and hairdryer while on vacation.
 It totally depends on where you’re going or if you’re going out of course if it’s essential to you.

 Some people pack a towel with them.
 I really don’t want to take up all the room in my suitcase, so this is really up to you.
 Usually, it’s a couple of dollars (or whatever the local currency is) to get one so it’s not expensive.
 I’d advise not to pack it.
 Flip flops are for the shower.
 You don’t know who used it before you so it’s best to keep those toes safe!

 Soap Nuts are used to wash your clothes.
 They are these ugly looking little nuts (see above) that when wet produce suds.
 You can either hand wash or machine wash with these.
 Just dry them out after use and you can store and use them again later.
 They are definitely on my things needed for a hostel stay list if I’m going for a few weeks.

 First Aid Kit is needed for the blisters you’re going to get.
-It’s best to break in your shoes before you go, however with all the walking there is still a high chance of blisters.
+Packing tip, it’s best to break in your shoes before you go, however with all the walking there is still a high chance of blisters.
 Advil or Ibuprofen is also a good idea.
 Both of these are a must on my backpacking Europe packing list and essential hostel checklist.
 The last thing you want to do is be in pain on your exciting adventure!
 Now have some fun!

 Essential Hostel Checklist